-You can launch the App Switcher at any time by pressing the Home Button twice quickly, at about the same speed you use for a One Finger Double Tap.
-Upon doing this, your iPhone will chirp, and VoiceOver will say "App Switcher", followed by the name of the app which has focus.
+You can launch the App Switcher at any time by sliding up from the bottom edge of the screen with one finger until you hear the third pop sound or feel the third vibration.
+When you do this, VoiceOver will say "lift for App Switcher".
+Release your finger at this point!
+Upon doing this, your iPhone will make a chirp sound, and VoiceOver will say "App Switcher", followed by the name of the app which has focus.
+For reference, you will need to slide your finger approximately half-way up the screen in order to hear the third pop sound and the announcement by VoiceOver!
 The App switcher displays all running apps.
-You can use the Next Item or Previous Item gestures to switch focus from one app to another.
-Once you find the app you want, you can do one of two things: You can switch the app to the foreground again with the Activate gesture, or you can close the app.
+You can use the Next Item gesture or the Previous Item gesture to switch focus from one app to another.
+Once you find the app you want, you can do one of two things:

+- You can switch the app to the foreground again with the Activate gesture. - You can close the app.

+From now on, sliding up from the bottom edge of the screen with one finger until you hear the third pop sound, will be referred to as the "App Switcher" gesture.